-2. High risk populations.
-Elderly and others at high risk for COVID-19 are urged to stay in their residences to the extent possible, except as necessary to seek medical care.

-- 3. Persons who are sick.
+- 1. Face Coverings Required.
+Shall be required pursuant to the Governor's Nineteenth and Twentieth Proclamations, as may be amended from time to time. - 2.
+High risk populations.
+Those not fully vaccinated and others at high risk for COVID-19 are urged to stay in their residences to the extent possible, except as necessary to seek medical care. - 3.
+Persons who are sick.
 Persons who are sick or are exhibiting symptoms such as fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea or vomiting, diarrhea or any other symptoms of COVID-19 identified by the CDC shall NOT report to their places of employment and shall stay at their residences, except as necessary to seek medical care. - 4.
 Physical distancing requirements.
-All persons shall maintain a minimum of six (6) feet of physical separation from all other persons to the fullest extent possible.
-Businesses or operations shall designate lanes for patrons' entry and checkout with appropriate signage, tape, or other means to establish the minimum six (6) foot spacing for customers waiting in line.
-Checkout operations shall be modified to provide the minimum physical distancing or to provide a shield or barrier separating the interactions between customers and checkout clerks.
+Shall be set by the Governor's Nineteenth and Twentieth Proclamations, as may be amended from time to time. - 5.
+Hand sanitizing products.
+Businesses and operations should provide hand sanitizer or equivalent hand sanitizing products for all employees and customers.
+All customers/patrons should sanitize hands before entry.
+Hand sanitizing stations should be available at each entrance.